epilys/sic/tools/tag-input-wasm/README.md

   </script>
     {{tags|json_script:"tags_json" }}
 ```

+If `use_datalist` is true, autocompletion will be shown as a regular dropdown list.
+If it's false, a tag cloud will be shown instead.

 The `json` `<script>` element should contain a dictionary of valid options as keys and hex colors as values and render as: